 The Overland year-round team is a group of professionals dedicated to advancing our mission to inspire our students to see how beautiful and exciting, how full of promise the world is.
-We are recent college grads; we are part-time employees and full-time moms; we are fathers and coaches; we are hikers and bikers; we are East Coasters; we are West Coasters; we are inclusive and welcoming.
+We are recent college grads; we are part-time employees and full-time parents; we are volunteers and coaches; we are hikers and bikers; we are East Coasters; we are West Coasters; we are inclusive and welcoming.

-Based in Williamstown, Mass., we are members of a small-town community in a beautiful corner of New England.
-The seasonality of both Williamstown and Overland imbues each phase of the year with varied tasks, projects and responsibilities.
+Based in Williamstown, Massachusetts, we are members of a small-town community in a beautiful corner of New England.
+The seasonality of both Williamstown and Overland imbues each phase of the year with varied tasks, projects, and responsibilities.
 Beginning in September, our work builds towards peak admissions season in the winter, then transitions to summer preparation in the months between January and June.
 Our six-week summer season is a time of energy and action; it’s the goal we’ve been striving towards all year.
-For over 32 years, Overland has created superlative trips and lasting experiences for our students—as a team, that’s what drives us forward.
+For over 35 years, Overland has created superlative trips and lasting experiences for our students—as a team, that’s what drives us forward.

 Admissions & Financial Aid.
 Responsibilities include generating over 2,500 applications for each summer’s trips, traveling across the country to make presentations, working with parents over the phone and via email, and overseeing our financial aid program, Open Arms.
 As with every position at Overland, members of the admissions and financial aid team will have additional responsibilities that will include assisting with leader recruitment and other tasks.